ShadetHeart/AoD-Downloader/README.md

+#Anime on Demand Downloader

+**Currently refactoring in progress, the previous script can be found in old**

 Python3 script that Downloads animes from the website "Anime on Demand".

 A subscribed account and a copy of ffmpeg (https://ffmpeg.org/)